Voice Lessons, Workshops and Mentorship Program

-These take place over a 2-4 day (9-12hrs) period during which we map, excavate, reorient, and build awareness and stamina in artistic, professional, and personal territory.
+These take place over 2-4 days during which we map, excavate, reorient, and build awareness and stamina in artistic, professional, and personal territory.

-It’s a djungel out there.
-It is, truly!
+For better or worse, it is a jungle out there.
 It’s exciting, interesting, curious, confusing, exhausting, soul crushing, and sometimes just plain dangerous.
 From every perspective.
 There is no formula for success, and even when someone does everything right, things can go very wrong inside of a blink of an eye.
 There is practically no margin for error politically, even for the most accomplished of artists.
-And even when a career is going well, the lifestyle and the sacrifices may just not be tolerable to the eco-system of the human being doing the work.
+And while a career might be going well, the lifestyle and the sacrifices may just not be tolerable to the eco-system of the human being doing the work.

 So, now what?
 Throw in the towel before even beginning?
-That certainly is not my point of view.
-But I have come to believe that True North in this context is an internal one.
+Certainly not!
+But I have come to believe that true north in this context is an internal one.
 Being a bright beacon of talent, musical accomplishment, artistic presence, and exciting power and prowess onstage comes from cultivating the light within.
-Our artform is suffering the consequences of a society moving too fast for true artistic insight and growth, and stages are full of distracted and “busy” performances.
+Our artform is suffering the consequences of a society moving too fast for true artistic insight and growth to get rooted, and stages are littered with distracted, busy, and frenetic performances.

-Wilderness Workshops are directed to advanced singers and emerging artists who seek to hone their artistic and life skills in preparation for a professional career.
+Wilderness Workshops are directed to advanced singing students and emerging artists who seek to hone their artistic and life skills, not just in preparation for a professional career, but in pursuit of a meaningful and satisfying one.
 Attention is given to deepening our relationship to learning, process, and development of our unique artistic personality, capacity, and resilience – from the inside out.
 Personal obstacles to the work of interpretation and embodiment of character are distinguished and addressed through cognitive discussion, physical and technical awareness, and the distillation of intention; all leading toward the goal of being present, competently expressive, and appropriately free of self-concern.

 Looking back, I wish I had had a person to partner with during key periods of my development, both artistically and career wise.
 Someone who was not my teacher or coach, but who could insightfully reflect on the progress I was making.
 Someone who did not stand to profit from any choices I made, but who could help me tailor my choices to my life as a whole.
 Someone with personal experience of the joy, heartache, successes and pitfalls of taking on a singing career, and who had the wisdom to learn from all of it.
 And most importantly, someone who had the heart, empathy, and visionary ambition to wish me only the most rewarding experience in my life as a singer.
 Frankly, I wish I had known then what I know now… and had someone to stand beside me as I grew.